Accepting Rent via Paper Check: What Does It Really Cost?

 The Real Cost of Waiting

 Those J.G.
 Wentworth commercials may be obnoxious, but they’re right about one thing: if it’s your money, you want it now.
-Unfortunately, if you’re using accepting rent via paper check, you’re going to have to wait.
+Unfortunately, if you’re accepting rent via paper check, you’re going to have to wait.
 If a check is mailed out on its due date, it will take 1-2 days to arrive.
 Assuming you head down to the bank immediately after receiving it, you’ll wait another 3-5 business days for the depositing bank to reach out to the issuing bank to confirm the funds are available and should be transferred into your account.
 Over the course of a year, that’s a lot of missed interest and has the added negative of limiting your float for additional acquisitions.
-And if your cash flow is tight for mortgage payments, collection time is a nightmare. eCheck processors, in contrast, deliver funds just 3 business days after submission (some in as little as 12 hours – Innago included!).
+And if your cash flow is tight for mortgage payments, collection time is a nightmare.
+ACH processors, in contrast, deliver funds just 3 business days after submission (some in as little as 12 hours – Innago included!).

 The Real Cost of Paper Checks